jherax/js-utils/README.md

 ### fnGetQueryToJSON *(query)*
 Gets the querystring from address bar and is returned as a JSON object.<br>
-**Note:** The entry parameter is not mandatory, and if not specified, all variables found in the querystring will be retrieved in a JSON object.<br>
+**Note:** The entry parameter is not mandatory, and if not specified, all variables found in the querystring will&nbsp;be&nbsp;retrieved in a JSON object.<br>
 **Returns** `Object` in JSON notation.
 * **query:** `String` with name of the parameter to search for.